LawyerCat42069/BRC-420-69/README.md

         Terms and Conditions txid/io [if applicable]:

-        Terms and Conditions satoshi number [if applicable]:
+        Terms and Conditions Satoshi Number [if applicable]:

-        Terms and Conditions Auth Wallet address:
+        Terms and Conditions Auth Wallet Address [if applicable]:

         Table of collection metadata with references to each child satoshi by satoshi number as well as txid/io (the most immutable data point for an inscription).